gustavopolonio/Tetris/updates.md

 [ ] Make responsible
 [ ] Make commands to play in mobile
-[ ] When break more than one line, bug
 [ ] Increase score when tetramino freeze too
 [ ] Ranking scores